FatimaBOliveira/My-Data-Analytics-Project/README.md

 ## How to run this project

 To analyse this data, [Anaconda](https://www.anaconda.com/) and [Visual Studio Code](https://code.visualstudio.com/) need to be installed to run and visualise the data in any machine.
-Also, this project can be open in Google colab in the following link: <a target="_blank" href="https://colab.research.google.com/github/FatimaBOliveira/My-Data-Analytics-Project/blob/main/penguins.ipynb">
+Also, this project can be open in Google Colab in the following link: <a target="_blank" href="https://colab.research.google.com/github/FatimaBOliveira/My-Data-Analytics-Project/blob/main/penguins.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>